CynicDog/cynicdog.github.io/_posts/2025-06-12-cli-sdk-in-devops.md

 In other words, choosing between CLI and SDK isn't just about the tool itself — it's also about how comfortable and productive you (or your team) are in the host language that wraps around it.

+## Runtime Setup

+Getting your tools to run is often the first headache—and it differs a lot between CLI and SDK.

+### CLI: Simple and Lightweight

+Setting up the CLI usually just means installing a tool like `az` (Azure CLI) and then adding extensions like `ml`.
+That’s it.
+You don’t need to worry about Python environments, dependency trees, or package conflicts.
+It’s quick, self-contained, and good to go in most CI runners.

+### SDK: Fragile and Heavy

+The SDK route is a different story.
+You’ll likely be using Python (especially with tools like Azure ML), which means:

+* Installing Python (and matching the expected version)
+* Creating and managing a virtual environment (`.venv`)
+* Installing the SDK and all its dependencies (which often brings along a big, brittle dependency tree)

+Even with `requirements.txt`, things get messy fast.
+A single version mismatch or system conflict can break your entire install.
+And unlike the CLI, SDKs are tightly coupled to specific runtime expectations—making CI/CD pipelines more fragile unless you freeze everything (and hope nothing upstream changes).

+> In short: CLI is faster to get running; SDK demands more setup but gives you more control and flexibility once you're over the hump.